breght-van-baelen/FabricAutoScaling/README.md

 # FabricAutoScaling
-Auto-scale a Fabric Capacity on a time-based schedule by deploying an ARM template
+Auto-scale, pause or resume a Fabric Capacity on a time-based schedule by deploying an ARM template
 ### Prerequisites
 This assumes you already have a Fabric capacity deployed.
 To deploy the ARM template, install [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) if you haven't already.
 Afterwards, run `az login` to create a connection with Azure.
 ### Deploy the ARM template